-Assessment component Weighting External assessment (3 hours) 70% Paper 1 (1.5 hours) 35% Integration of the concepts, content and contexts (35 marks) Section A: two compulsory short-answer questions from two of the three content areas Section B: two compulsory short-answer questions asking students to apply their knowledge of content to an unseen situation, each from one of four contexts Section C: two concept-based extended response questions, each from a different context Paper 2 (1.5 hours) 35% Applying concepts and content to research contexts (35 marks) Section A: four compulsory questions that focus on the class practicals Section B: evaluation of an unseen research study with regard to two or more concepts Internal assessment (20 hours) 30% Research proposal (24 marks) 30% Develop a research proposal using one of the four research methods used in the class practicals.
-This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+Assessment component Weighting External assessment (3 hours) 100% Paper 1 (1.5 hours) Ilntegration of the concepts, content and contexts (35 marks) Section A: two compulsory short-answer questions from two of the three content areas.
+Section B: two compulsory short-answer questions asking students to apply their knowledge of content to an unseen situation, each from one of four contexts.
+Section C: two concept-based extended response questions, each from a different context.
+50% Paper 2 (1.5 hours) Applying concepts and content to research contexts (35 marks) Section A: four compulsory questions that focus on the class practicals Section B: evaluation of an unseen research study with regard to two or more concepts 50%